WooCommerce Login for your Customers: The Ultimate Guide

 Options 1-3 are about letting customers login to a public WooCommerce store.
 They might have to login to purchase, but anyone can browse the store and see the products.
-You can also create a WooCommerce login system where customers have to login by entering a password in order to see your products or other store content.
+You can also create a WooCommerce login system where customers have to login or enter a password in order to see your products or other store content.

-The WooCommerce Password Protected Categories plugin locks down one or more of your product categories.
-Customers must login with the correct password to see the products inside.
+The WooCommerce Protected Categories plugin locks down one or more of your product categories.
+Customers must login with the correct credentials to see the products inside.

-WooCommerce Password Protected Categories can be used in several ways:
+WooCommerce Protected Categories can be used in several ways:

 - Show products from protected categories in the public areas of your store.
-When someone clicks a protected product, they must enter the password to login and view the product.
-This lets you display all products in the public store, while only pre-approved customers can buy password protected ones.
+When someone clicks a protected product, they must enter the password or login to view the single product product page or purchase.
+This lets you display all products in the public store, while only pre-approved customers can buy protected ones.

-- Hide password protected categories and products from the public store.
+- Hide protected categories and products from the public store.
 Alternatively, you can hide protected WooCommerce categories and their products from public areas of your store.
-The plugin provides a central WooCommerce login page where customers can enter a password to be directed to the correct hidden category.
+Authorized users can login and be directed to the correct hidden category.
 This is perfect WooCommerce wholesale stores or customer-specific products where you sell different products to each customer.

 - Hide your entire WooCommerce store.
-Finally, you can put ALL your products within one or more password protected categories.
-This way, customers have to login with the correct password before they can view your products or buy.
+Finally, you can put ALL your products within one or more protected categories.
+This way, customers have to login before they can view your products or buy.
 (Tip: While it’s possible to hide your whole store with this plugin, you might prefer Option 5, below.
 Both plugins let you create a WooCommerce hidden store)